What to do when your pet can't come too

-If your pets can’t come with you on an upcoming holiday, it’s important to weigh up the pros and cons when deciding where they will stay, or with who.
+If your pets can’t go with you, it’s important to weigh up the pros and cons when deciding where they will stay, and with whom.
 Whether you choose a pet sitter, kennel, cattery, or dog day care for day trips away, you will need to assess each option before you hit the road.
-Here are our top tips for preparing for your pet's holiday: what you should look for and what questions you should ask.
+Here are our top tips for preparing for your pet’s arrangements while you’re on holiday, what you should look for and what questions you should ask.

 Pet sitters are ideal for people who want to keep their pet at home while they are away and for species that are easily stressed by a change in environment, such as cats, and for animals who don’t have many options for external boarding, such as birds, rabbits, fish, or guinea pigs.
 If your pet can’t come with you when you go on holiday, a pet sitter is a good choice because your pet will be in their own environment and be cared for individually.
 Pet sitters also provide customised care for them, which reduces separation anxiety and stress for all.